2025 FIVB Volleyball Men's U21 World Championship

 The 2025 FIVB Volleyball Men's U21 World Championship was the 23rd edition of the FIVB Volleyball Men's U21 World Championship, contested by the men's national teams under the age of 21 of the members of the Fédération Internationale de Volleyball (FIVB), the sport's global governing body.
 It was held in Jiangmen Sports Center at Jiangmen, China from 21 to 31 August 2025.

-Starting with this edition, the tournament was expanded to include 24 teams instead of 16 teams of previous editions, following the decision adopted by FIVB in June 2023.
+Starting with this edition, the tournament was expanded to include 24 teams instead of 16 teams of previous editions, following a decision adopted by FIVB in June 2023.

 Defending champions, Iran, claimed their third title after defeating Italy in the final.
-The United States deafeated Czech Republic in the third place match and clinched their first medal in the competition.
+The United States defeated Czech Republic in the third-place match and clinched their first medal in the competition.
 Seyed Matin Hosseini of Iran was named the MVP of the tournament.

 Host selection

 On 28 March 2024, FIVB opened the bidding process for member associations whose countries were interested in hosting one of the four Age Group World Championships in 2025 (i.e., U19 Boys' and Girls' World Championships and U21 Men's and Women's World Championships).
 The expression of interest of the member associations had to be submitted to FIVB by 30 April 2024, 18:00 CEST (UTC+2).

-On 10 September 2024, FIVB announced that China was selected as the host for the 2024 Boys' U21 World Championship.
+On 10 September 2024, FIVB announced that China had been selected as the host for the 2024 Boys' U21 World Championship.